eye-division/katehipkiss/_layeredpapercuts/monotone-radcliffe-camera-ii.md

 ---
 ### £215.00

 A view of the Radcliffe Camera in Oxford.
-In the background is the Boldleian Library and a beautiful street lamp can be seen on the wall of All Souls College in the foreground.<br>5 layers of handcut paper
+In the background is the Boldleian Library and a beautiful street lamp can be seen on the wall of All Souls College in the foreground.<br>5 layers of handcut paper<br>

 #### Size

-6 x 12.5cm image size<br>33\.5 x 15cm framed size<br>White mount with a black frame
+6 x 12.5cm image size<br>33\.5 x 15cm framed size<br>White mount with a black frame<br>

 #### Shipping